nitesh810/Healthcare-RCM-Pipeline/GCP-Healthcare-Serverless/BQ/README.md

 3) BigQuery executes the query
 ---

-## Interview line

-> "I implemented BigQuery transformations using file-based SQL scripts organized by Medallion Architecture and executed them through a serverless Cloud Run controller."
+> "Iimplemented BigQuery transformations using file-based SQL scripts organized by Medallion Architecture and executed them through a serverless Cloud Run controller."